Sepehr2001/NMA-2022-CN-project/README.md

 # NMA-2023-DL-project
 IBL dataset extraction
-You can access the colab notebook in NMA_Project_summer_2022.ipynb branch
+You can access the colab notebook in NMA_Project_summer_2022.ipynb notebook

 # Article link:
 https://www.researchgate.net/publication/351714486_Standardized_and_reproducible_measurement_of_decision-making_in_mice